2020/21 Taught Postgraduate Programme Catalogue

 In Semester 1, you’ll study compulsory modules that will allow you to develop a range of research, conceptual, practical and digital design skills and tools to lay the foundations for the rest of the programme.
 You’ll have the chance to learn through case studies, practical exercises and work on briefs encompassing all specialisms offered.

 In Semester 2, you’ll have a choice of optional modules that focus on current trends in design practice and research.
 These optional modules will give you the opportunity to work on live projects from industry and/or live research projects being conducted in the School of Design.
 You’ll work on projects that allow you to explore more specific and advanced skills and tools in your areas of interest.
 In Semester 2 you’ll also choose and develop a specialist project in which the tools and skills learnt in Semester 1 are applied.
 Projects are interdisciplinary and multi-disciplinary and can be developed in a wide range of topics that suit your interests and career ambitions.
-These include: Colour Design, Digital and Interactive Design, Information Design, Graphic and Visual Communication Design, Service Design, Social Design and Typographic Design.
+These include: Art and Design, Colour Design, Design for Social Innovation, Digital and Interactive Design, Information Design, Instructional Design, Graphic and Visual Communication Design, Service Design, Sustainable Design, and Typographic Design.

 In the Summer Term you can choose one of two pathways: 1) Continue with your specialist design project, develop it at a professional level and apply it in a real-life context (with suitable users) for evaluation; 2) Produce an independent research dissertation based around a relevant field or topic within the specialisms offered.